 Skip to main content

-Drug Therapy for Myelodysplastic Syndromes
+Medicines for Myelodysplastic Syndromes (MDS)

 Chemotherapy

-Chemotherapy (chemo) is the use of drugs for treating a disease such as cancer.
-Some chemo drugs can be swallowed as pills, while others are injected by needle into a vein or muscle.
-These drugs are considered systemic treatment because they enter the bloodstream and reach most areas of the body.
+Chemotherapy (chemo) is the use of drugs to treat cancer.
+Some chemo drugs can be swallowed as pills, while others are injected by needle into a vein or under the skin.
+These drugs enter the bloodstream and reach most areas of the body.
 This type of treatment is useful for diseases such as MDS that are not only in one part of the body.
-The purpose of the chemo is to kill the abnormal stem cells in the bone marrow and allow normal ones to grow back.

 Hypomethylating agents